zenmonkeykstop/qubes-doc.rtd/user/security-in-qubes/u2f-proxy.rst

 frontend runs in the same qube as the browser and presents a fake USB-like HID device using ``uhid``.
 The backend runs in ``sys-usb`` and behaves like a browser.
 This is done using the ``u2flib_host`` reference library.
 All of our code was written in Python.
-The standard `qrexec </doc/qrexec3/>`__ policy is responsible for directing calls to the appropriate domains.
+The standard :doc:`qrexec </developer/services/qrexec>` policy is responsible for directing calls to the appropriate domains.

 The ``vault`` qube with a dashed line in the bottom portion of the diagram depicts future work in which we plan to implement the Qubes U2F Proxy with a software token in an isolated qube rather than a physical hardware token.
-This is similar to the manner in which `Split GPG </doc/split-gpg/>`__ allows us to emulate the smart card model without physical smart cards.
+This is similar to the manner in which :doc:`Split GPG </user/security-in-qubes/split-gpg>` allows us to emulate the smart card model without physical smart cards.

 One very important assumption of U2F is that the browser verifies every